vikasvshastry/SaarthiCareer-App/README.md

 Allows users to get Notified and give feedback.

 Progress :
+1. Done with accounts.
-1. Done with notifications
+2. Done with notifications
-2. Done refactoring
+3. Done refactoring
-3. Working on endCourse button.
+4. Working on endCourse button.